Gary Brabham: Life in F1

-After more F1 testing for Leyton House and Brabham teams, he also assisted Porsche with their Indy car, before the opportunity arose to race in F1.
+After more F1 testing for Leyton House and Brabham teams, Brabham also assisted Porsche with their Indy car, before the opportunity arose to race in F1.

-He failed to prequalify for two Formula One Grands Prix with the troubled Life project, a team that failed to prequalify for all 14 of its attempts during the 1990 season.
+Brabham failed to prequalify for two Formula One Grands Prix with the troubled Life project, a team that failed to prequalify for all 14 of its attempts during the 1990 season.
 Brabham was the second-slowest prequalifier (leading only the Coloni-Subaru of Bertrand Gachot, who recorded a lap time of 5:15.010, but 30 seconds behind the EuroBrun of Claudio Langes) at Phoenix, and the engine gave up after only 400 m in Brazil.
 One small plus of the car was that it was the sixth-fastest car in a straight line in untimed practice in Brazil.
 After those two races, when clearly no improvement was forthcoming, Brabham promptly quit the team in disgust.
 He had a small chance to join the Brabham team at the time, but confusion over his Life contract caused him to lose the seat to his brother David.

 After Formula One

 For the remainder of 1990, Brabham raced in F3000 for Middlebridge Racing in their Lola-Mugen T89/50, collecting two third places at Monza and Enna.
 However, his bad luck continued as he failed to qualify for Pau and Birmingham.
 He returned to Australia for the Eastern Creek 500, teaming up with his brother David in a Ford Sierra RS500 for Frank Gardner’s team.
 The brothers finished fourth.

-In 1991, he went Stateside to the IMSA championship and drove for Nissan Performance Technology Inc. [NPTI] at the Sebring 12 Hours along his other brother Geoff and Irishman Derek Daly.
+In 1991, Brabham went Stateside to the IMSA championship and drove for Nissan Performance Technology Inc. [NPTI] at the Sebring 12 Hours along his other brother Geoff and Irishman Derek Daly.
 Starting from pole, they won the race in their Nissan NPT-90.
 This victory did not open any more doors.
 Brabham settled for a series of one-off drives: a drive in an older Nissan at Miami, an outing in a Stürtz-BMW SM in an Interserie race at Brands Hatch and another visit to the Bathurst 1000.

 Brabham accepted an invitation from NPTI to race in the IMSA Endurance races in 1992 alongside Daly and Steve Millen at Daytona, recording a DNF after running in third.
 At Sebring, the winning crew from 1991 was joined by Arie Luyendyk.
 This crew came close to defending the title, finishing second.